ponder-sh/ponder/README.md

 ## About

-Ponder is MIT-licensed, open-source, self-hosted software.
+Ponder is MIT-licensed open-source software.

 #### Goals

-- Be the best tool for building blockchain app backends
+- Be the best tool for building web services that rely on blockchain events
-- Work seamlessly alongside best-in-class frameworks like Foundry and Next.js
+- Work seamlessly alongside frameworks like Foundry and Next.js

 #### Non-goals